JaapvanEkris/openrowingmonitor/docs/PM5_Interface.md

 OpenRowingMonitor will always report on the end-of-split boundary, including a summary of the split it just completed.
 A PM5 will report this **after** the split has concluded (i.e. in tje mew split), reporting about the split it has completed.

-### Positioning rest intervals
+### Positioning planned rest intervals

-OpenRowingMonitor treats rest intervals similar to normal time based intervals, with the exception that the rowing engine is forced to stop collecting metrics during that interval.
-A PM5 considers a rest interval an attribute of a normal interval, and it isn't an independent entity.
+OpenRowingMonitor treats planned rest intervals similar to normal time based intervals, with the exception that the rowing engine is forced to stop collecting metrics during that interval.
+A PM5 considers a rest interval a subordinate attribute of a normal interval, and it isn't an independent entity.
 In [CsafeManagerService.js](../app/peripherals/ble/pm5/csafe-service/CsafeManagerService.js) this is managed by adding a rest interval to OpenRowingMonitor's workout schedule.

 In reporting, we indeed see the PM5 skipping the split/interval reporting when the pause starts, and including the rest data with the split reporting after the pause has ended.
 This is consistent with the approach that a rest interval only is an extension of an active interval.
 In OpenRowingMonitor this behaviour is replicated by not reporting the start of a pause as new split, and combining the data from the active split and the rest split.
 Although the underlying datasets are largely disjunct (as rest intervals have little data associated with them), a key issue is the reporting of the IntervalType, WorkoutState and workoutDurationType in [0x0031 General Status](#0x0031-general-status), and the intervalType [0x0037 "Split Data"](#0x0037-split-data).